jenineharris/foundation-biostat-2020/README.md

 *What happens if I don't submit the midterm project on time?* The item will not be graded and the percentage available for the item will be *added to the weight of your final project*.
 Because a small number points (no more than 5% of points) for the final project are earned by making revisions based on feedback for the midterm, those points will not be available to you so a 100% grade on the final will not be possible without submitting the midterm.

+Run the following code in R Studio `cowsay::say(what = "Do or do not.
+There is no try.",by = "yoda")`, try changing the saying inside the quote marks to something else and try changing "yoda" to "cat" or "cow" or another animal.
+Copy and post your results and code to the discussion board fun thread.

 *What happens if I have to miss book club?* You will still be reviewed by your team for your participation in planning for book club and that will influence your professionalism score for the course.
 In lieu of your actual attendance at book club for the 10%, you have the option to take a score of zero or to submit a 750-1500 word paper discussing the topics from the book club night.
-This paper is due by the final course meeting on `r fob2020$week15[1]`.
+This paper is due by the final course meeting on December 10th.

 *What happens if my statistics in the wild is late?* Your score will be 0.
 Start early so that even if you have difficult life event(s) late in the semester you still have something to submit!